Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 What Makes Carbonara Unique?

-Several weeks I wrote about how to achieve the best pasta and sauce combinations.
+I previously wrote about how to achieve the best pasta and sauce combinations.
 For example, a delicate angel hair requires a sauce equally demure—a drizzle of virgin olive oil or a simple pesto are best.
 However, a sturdy, thick pasta can stand up to a bolder sauce—a bolognese, for example.

 A friend who read that article noted that of all the combinations I had enumerated, I failed to mention the best pasta dish of them all, spaghetti carbonara.
 In my defense, I presented the following: